Sunni-Alawite clashes break out in Lebanon's Tripoli

-TRIPOLI, Lebanon One man was killed and three wounded in sectarian clashes in the Lebanese port city of Tripoli on Tuesday between gunmen loyal to opposing sides in neighbouring Syria's civil war, residents said.
+TRIPOLI, Lebanon Clashes broke out in the Lebanese port city of Tripoli on Tuesday between gunmen loyal to opposing sides in neighbouring Syria's civil war, wounding two people, residents said.

 Tensions had been building since the reported death of at least 14 Lebanese and Palestinian gunmen from north Lebanon in a Syrian town close to the border.
 They appeared to have joined insurgents prosecuting a 20-month-old revolt against Syrian President Bashar al-Assad.

-Syrian state television has showed graphic footage of the dead men, riddled with gunshot wounds and lying in the grass.
+Syrian state television has aired graphic video footage of the dead men, riddled with gunshot wounds and lying in the grass.

-Lebanon's Foreign Minister Adnan Mansour asked the Syrian ambassador to hand over the bodies of the men after their families protested in Tripoli to demand the Lebanese government return the corpses and determine the whereabouts of the missing.
+Lebanon's Foreign Minister Adnan Mansour asked the Syrian ambassador to hand over the bodies of the men after their families protested in Tripoli, demanding that the Lebanese government return the corpses and determine the whereabouts of those missing.

 Tripoli's sectarian makeup has made it a flashpoint within Lebanon where violence from Syria has sometimes spilled over.
 The Syrian uprising is mostly being waged by Sunni Muslims and largely opposed by minorities like Assad's own Alawite sect.